gamanakis/grind/README.md

 | C          | 3          | 7          | 13                  | 0.3   | HBV        |

 Marker-1 in this file means that only Marker-1 is expressed, without Marker-2.
-Marker-1/Marker-2 means that both markers are expressed.Neg means that none of them Is expressed.
+Marker-1/Marker-2 means that both markers are expressed.
+Neg means that none of them are expressed.
 Save the file in csv format, name it Book1.csv, this is important.
 Copy it to the directory where the program has been downloaded.